 Known limitations

-Kryptor uses UTF-8 to convert password strings/characters to bytes.
-Unfortunately, Unicode normalization is not applied, meaning the same Unicode character can get encoded in different ways depending on the operating system, keyboard, etc. This can cause issues decrypting files when non-ASCII characters are used in a password.
+Kryptor uses to convert password strings/characters to bytes.
+Unfortunately, is not applied, meaning the same Unicode character can get encoded in different ways depending on the operating system, keyboard, etc. This can cause issues decrypting files when non-ASCII characters are used in a password.

-To eliminate the problem, you have to enforce ASCII characters, which some people are against since it's restrictive and reduces password entropy for the same number of characters.
-Furthermore, organisations like NIST, the IETF, and OWASP recommend supporting Unicode characters.
-However, people should be randomly generating passwords/passphrases using a password manager or Diceware (even if you're going to memorise them), which results in ASCII passwords unless you go out of your way to use Unicode characters (e.g. a non-English wordlist).
+To eliminate the problem, you have to enforce characters, which some people are against since it's restrictive and reduces password entropy for the same number of characters.
+Furthermore, organisations like , the , and recommend supporting Unicode characters.
+However, people should be randomly generating passwords/passphrases using a or (even if you're going to memorise them), which results in ASCII passwords unless you go out of your way to use Unicode characters (e.g. a ).
 Additionally, some websites don't support Unicode passwords, and websites that do support Unicode passwords have password reset functionality in case there's an issue, which isn't possible with an offline application.

 Kryptor currently only has sender authentication with a single recipient or if all recipients are honest.
 When sending a file to multiple recipients, if any are malicious or have had their private key compromised, they can create a new file that looks like it came from the original sender.